katspaugh/wavesurfer.js/README.md

 ---

-✨ We're excited to introduce version 7.0.0-alpha codenamed **wavesurfer.ts**, a TypeScript rewrite of wavesurfer.js with better performance and new plugins.
-Give the alpha version a spin and let us know what you think!
+✨ We're excited to introduce version 7.0.0-beta, a TypeScript rewrite of wavesurfer.js with better performance and new plugins.
+Give the beta version a spin and let us know what you think!
 Check out the [wavesurfer.ts README](https://github.com/katspaugh/wavesurfer.ts) to get started.
 Happy coding! ✨

 ---